monescript/monescript/README.md

 You can explore the generated journal on the Source tab.

-If you have a file with luini journal syntax you can feed to luini from the Open tab.
+If you have a file with monescript journal syntax you can feed to monescript from the Open tab.

-## luini journal syntax
+## monescript journal syntax

-luini syntax is loosely based on a simplified [Ledger](http://ledger-cli.org) journal syntax.
-Here is the list of features that are currently supported by luini parser:
+monescript syntax is inspired by [Ledger](http://ledger-cli.org) journal syntax.
+Here is the list of features that are currently supported by monescript parser:

 - Transaction format
   - YYYY/MM/DD date format